 After graduation in May of 1996, I worked for four years for an optometrist in private practice in Carlisle.
 I eventually realized that the headache of owning my own business was not for me.

-My wife and I live in Boiling Springs.
-We have a daughter and two sons, three cats, and a pug.
+I live in Boiling Springs.
+I've got a daughter who lives in Australia, and two sons who are at college, as well as three cats, and a pug.